kd-kinuthiadavid/NEIGHBOURHOOD-WATCH/README.md

 # NEIGHBOURHOOD WATCH

-A django-clone of the website for the popular photo app [instagram](https://www.instagram.com/)
+ A web application that allows you to be in the loop about everything happening in your neighborhood.
+From contact information of different handyman to meeting announcements or even alerts.

  ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.